-Part C: Shape & Space Strand SS1.1 Demonstrates an understanding of measurement as a process of comparing.
-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) With teacher assistance The student is able to The student is able to The student can compare the student is able to order objects but is independently order, items in their environment order and compare unable to verbally compare, and make according to length, height, objects. compare them. statements of mass, volume, capacity or
+Part C: Shape & Space Strand

+SS1.1 Demonstrates an understanding of measurement as a process of comparing.

+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) With teacher assistance the student is able to order and compare objects.
+The student is able to order objects but is unable to verbally compare them.
+The student is able to independently order, compare, and make statements of comparison.
+The student can compare items in their environment according to length, height, mass, volume, capacity or area and explain their reasoning.